 High levels or a high degree of vitamin E in the body contributes to slowing down the signs of skin aging as it neutralizes free radicals caused by many pollutants in the environment.

 To benefit from this wonderful oil, look for organic products that contain cold-pressed coconut oil.
-Ann Marie Gianni uses coconut oil in her Aloe Herb Cleanser.
+Ann Marie Gianni uses coconut oil in their Aloe Herb Cleanser.

 Though it sounds like a chemical you wouldn’t want to put on your skin, hyaluronic acid is produced by the body naturally and helps retain collagen, increases moisture, and provides elasticity and flexibility.

-To benefit from hyaluronic acid’s properties, it requires looking for skincare products fortified with high-quality hyaluronic acid, such as Ann Marie Gianni’s Anti-Aging Serum.
+To benefit from hyaluronic acid’s properties, it requires looking for skincare products fortified with high-quality hyaluronic acid.

 If you thought aromatic herbs and essential oils were added to skincare products for their scent, you’d be right.
-But, herbs and essential oils contain extremely complex natural compounds that go wild in your body and on your skin and can heal a variety of skin complaints.
+However, these are not synthetic fragrances.
+These herbs and essential oils contain extremely complex natural compounds that go wild in your body and on your skin and can heal a variety of skin complaints.

 Another example of herb-infused oil is rosemary oil.
 A study found out that the oil can help improve skin hydration and elasticity when applied or used regularly as one of the components of your skincare products.